CarrumDraws/PERN_App/README.txt

     [Do same as "createAtodo"]
     Basically, same logic as "Update a Todo."

 -- Heroku Deployment --

+-- Client Build / File Structure --
-0. Combine FRONT and BACK files into one directory
+1. Combine FRONT and BACK files into one directory
+2. Run 'npm run build' inside client folder to create 'build' directory that stores a production build of the app.
+Note: There can only be ONE package.json file in the tree path- if build fails, there is a package.json file in its parent(s).
+3. Heroku is flexible with file structure, but you MUST have a package.json file in root directory.
+    Do this by bringing all contents of backend folder into root directory.

+-- Install New Dependancies --
+1. Download Heroku CLI
-1. Make sure GIT is installed
+2. Make sure GIT is installed
-2. Download Heroku CLI

-3. .git folder should be inside root directory (perntodoauth_heroku).
+3. Use Github : .git folder should be inside root directory (perntodoauth_heroku).
     Inside Bash Terminal, reveal hidden folders with command 'ls -a' if .git isnt there, run 'git init'

-4. Heroku is flexible with file structure, but you MUST have a package.json file in root directory.
-    Do this by bringing all contents of backend folder into root directory.

-5. Push to GitHub.

---- Configure Main Server file
+-- Configure Main Server file --

-1. index.js : process.env : Heroku is in charge of environment variables, its going to provide them to us We need to use heroku's port number in index.js since heroku is hosting our site
+1. index.js : process.env.PORT : Heroku provides envVars to use.
+    We need to use heroku's port number in index.js since heroku is hosting our site.

-2. Use NODE_ENV to check if app is in production or not.
-Use to check when to serve static files.
+2. index.js : process.env.NODE_ENV : returns if app is in production or not.
+Use for checking when to serve static files.

-3. Run 'npm run build' inside client folder to create 'build' directory that stores a production build of the app

-4. app.use(express.static(path.join(__dirname, "client/build")));
+3. app.use(express.static(path.join(__dirname, "client/build")));
-Serves static files from the 'build' folder, enabling it to be accessed on localhost 5000.
+Serves static files from the 'build' folder, essentially running 'client' on localhost:5000.

---- Questions
+--- Questions ---

 - Whats npm run build? : Runs 'build' from package.json 'scripts' field.
     Runs 'react-scripts build.'
 Creates a 'build' directory.